mergeability/mergeable-readthedoc-dev/docs/receipes.rst

-.. _my-reference-label:
+.. _receipes-page:

 Receipes
 --------------------------

 This is the text of the section.

-It refers to the section itself, see :ref:`my-reference-label`.
+It refers to the section itself, see :ref:`receipes-page`.